telus/tds-core/docs/src/html/3-Foundational-Elements/3-forms.md

 ### Size and spacing

-The `.button-row` block can be used to achieve the correct spacing between a form and its buttons.
-The class can be used on a stand-alone block, or mixed with `.grid-row`.
+The `.tds-button-row` block can be used to achieve the correct spacing between a form and its buttons.
+The class can be used on a stand-alone block, or mixed with `.tds-grid-row`.

 When laying out fields that'll potentially fill the entire viewport, the responsive grid should be used to constrain their maximum width to these limits: